6 months ago

 As our Surplus Food Coordinator you'll be a central part of the Project Leader team working with local supermarkets, shops, restaurants and surplus food services to ensure the weekly cook has a regular donation of food.
 You will be passionate about reducing the amount of food that's wasted in our society and actively seek out opportunities to work with local services, grow your project's networks within the local community and represent FoodCycle at local food waste events and meetings.

-- To strengthen communities
+- Connect communities

 Skills you'll learn

 - Teamwork: you'll work as part of a team to prepare a delicious meal and serve it to our guests.

 - Leadership: you'll lead on coordinating the food pick up team, ensuring everyone knows their route and know how to collect the right foods.

 - Relationship building: to ensure a good food supply to your project you will develop good relationships with the store managers.
 You'll lead on promoting your project to local retailers and supermarkets, including circulating FoodCycle back of house posters so to the so they know what food we can collect.